 Corona Virus Update:

 With some COVID-19 restrictions still in place, we are screening all patients and asking them to re-schedule if they are experiencing any Covid symptom.
-Masks are still required throughout the Salem Health campus.
-We are still following all state guidelines.
+Masks are no longer required on the Salem Health campus.
+We will following all state guidelines if they change.

 We can accommodate Tele-health (video) visits if you are unable to appear in person, but most visits are in person.

 For more information visit: